CityOfDetroit/restaurant-inspections/README.md

 `gatsby develop` starts the development server and GraphiQL, an in-browser IDE for our site's data

+### Deploy

+Run `yarn deploy` from the master branch to deploy to `gh-pages`

 ## Styling

 We're using React Semantic UI with Less.

 Customize Semantic UI by editing files in `src/semantic/site`.
 This [customization guide](http://learnsemantic.com/developing/customizing.html) explains that file structure.

-This [starter](https://github.com/pretzelhands/gatsby-starter-semantic-ui) was a helpful guide.
+This [starter](https://github.com/pretzelhands/gatsby-starter-semantic-ui) was a helpful guide for installation.

 ## Helpful links